<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 Manifold valves are available in 1-, 2-, 3- and 5-valve configurations.
 All these manifolds are shut-off devices designed for the removal of the attached instrument.
 This allows the pressure instrument to be replaced or recalibrated without experiencing a loss in process media.

-• 1-valve manifolds are designed to block or isolate pressure instrumentation.
+1-Valve manifolds: block or isolate pressure instrumentation.

 A 1-valve manifold is designed in a single block with male or female screwed inlet and outlet ports to isolate pressure instrumentation from the process media.
 The single block valve is designated with a blue handle.

 They are available in 316 stainless steel with valve packing in PTFE as a standard.
-Materials such as Hastelloy-C and Monel are available upon request, as is graphoil valve packing for higher temperature applications.
+Materials such as Hastelloy® C and Monel® are available upon request, as is graphoil valve packing for higher temperature applications.

 A 2-valve manifold is designed in a single block with male or female screwed inlet and outlet ports, combining an isolation valve and calibration/vent (bleed) valve.
 The block valve is designated with a blue handle, and the bleed valve is designated with a red handle.

 They are available in 316 stainless steel with valve packing in PTFE as a standard.
-Materials such as Hastelloy-C and Monel are available upon request, as is graphoil valve packing for higher temperature applications.
+Materials such as Hastelloy® C and Monel® are available upon request, as is graphoil valve packing for higher temperature applications.

-Valves are available in the most common in-line type, or L-shaped or Y-shaped configurations.
+Valves are available in the most common in-line type or L-shaped or Y-shaped configurations.

 A 3-valve manifold consists of 1 equalizing valve and 2 blocking valves.
 One blocking valve at the high-pressure side and the other at the low-pressure side are designated with blue handles.
 The two block valves are open while the equalizing valve is closed during normal operation.